-This has been an ongoing Program in our State.
-The State of Nebraska Knights of Columbus will receive the Silver Rose from the Colorado Knights of Columbus.
-Then it will be transferred to the Kansas Knights of Columbus by a Nebraska State Delegation.
-While the Silver Rose is in Nebraska, I, as the Community Director, will be scheduling the route for the journey of the Silver Rose within the state.
+The State of Nebraska Knights of Columbus will receive the Silver Rose from our Brother Knights from Colorado August 10, 2025.
+Then it will be transferred to our Brother Knights in Kansas by a Nebraska State Delegation on September 13, 2025.
+In the meantime, the Silver Rose will travel throughout the State on a predetermined route.
 Unfortunately, the time is very limited (30 days) to allow all councils to participate in this program.
 Each year, the Silver Rose makes its way across North America from Canada, through the United States, to Mexico.
 In 2001, Supreme Knight Carl A. Anderson expanded the program by beginning the "Running of the Rose" from the 119th Annual Meeting of the Supreme Council in Toronto.
 "The 'Running of the Rose' is a perfect program for the Knights of Columbus," said Supreme Knight Anderson.
 "Through it we honor not only Our Lady of Guadalupe and express the unity of the Order, but we also reaffirm the Order's dedication to the sanctity of human life.
 It is to the Blessed Mother that we turn in prayer as we work to end the Culture of Death that grips our society.
 As we think in terms of 'One Life, One Rose,' it is most appropriate that we turn to Our Lady of Guadalupe who made known her will through Juan Diego and the miracle of the roses."
 The Silver Rose program features a sculpted silver rose carried by Knights from Canada through the United States to Mexico, bringing the Culture of Life message on its journey.
 The Silver Rose is received at councils and parishes along its journey, and masses and prayer services are offered.
 Special border ceremonies with Fourth Degree honor guards are held when the rose is transferred from one state to another and internationally.
 Prayer books will be provided.

-STATE YOUTH CHAIRMAN - TIM SEALOCK
+STATE YOUTH CHAIRMAN - GARY GROTELUSCHEN